Xentrk/x3mRouting/README.md

 The [x3mRouing.sh](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#3-openvpn-event--x3mroutingsh-script-1) script provides the ability to

   * Create IPSET lists with no routing rules.
-The feature is for those who prefer to use the custom OpenVPN Client Screen.
+The feature is for those who prefer to use the OpenVPN Client Screen to create the routing rules for IPSET lists.
   * Create and selectively route IPSET lists to the VPN Client interface for all traffic or specific devices.
   * Bypass a VPN Client interface for all traffic or specific devices.
-  * Route VPN Server 1, 2 or both traffic to one of the VPN Clients.
+  * Route VPN Server 1, 2 or both to one of the VPN Clients.
-  * Selectively route VPN Server 1, 2 or both traffic to the same routing rules as an IPSET.
+  * Selectively route VPN Server 1, 2 or both to the same routing rules as an IPSET.

 #### 4. getdomainnames.sh Script
 The [getdomainnames.sh](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#4-getdomainnamessh-script-1) script will create a uniquely sorted list of domain names gathered from **dnsmasq.log** that you collect by accessing a website or streaming service.
 Use the script to help determine the domain names used by a website or streaming service.